Just 'CLICK' the thumbnails for a fullpage image! (1280+853 nominal)

 ..16 october 2008..

-60002 runs past Bourton nr Swindon going to Margam with the empty Fuel-Tanks from Theale '6B33'.
-Ten weeks later 60002 was stored due to high engine-hours(20508) with no-faults and three years on, still languishes at Crewe in the 'WNTR' pool.
+60002 'High Peak' runs past Bourton nr Swindon going to Margam with the empty Fuel-Tanks from Theale '6B33'.
+Ten weeks later 60002 was stored due to high engine-hours(20508) with no-faults and after quite a few years languishing at Crewe-EMD in the 'WNTR' pool was sold to COLAS and refurbished and re-activated and continues to work in 2018!

 ..27 september 2008..